solarpunk-blue/uprising-chess/README.md

-# Firebase Chess
+# chessroom.ml
-Multiplayer chess room (two players and spectators) using Firebase to store games and messages
+Multiplayer chess room (two players and multiple spectators) using Firebase Database to store games
 *Hosted at: [chessroom.ml](http://chessroom.ml)*

 Libraries Used